-Defecting players remain stuck with the little pay-offs of their defensive strategies (the Nash Equilibrium).
+In game theory, defecting players remain stuck with the little pay-offs of their defensive strategies (the Nash Equilibrium).
 But that equilibrium, also called “manipulation equilibrium point”, leads to Pareto-inefficient results (Clempner, 2016).

-In repeated games, the more you interact, the poorer the defector strategy performs.
+In simpler terms: in repeated games, the more you interact, the poorer the defector strategy performs.

 Cooperative players who gain the trust of trustworthy players instead leverage win-win relationships and reap bigger rewards with each transaction.